Banging Toolbox

 1. Mark the spot to drill.

-It’s a good idea to create a mark at the spot where you want your hole, especially if you are using a large drill bit.
+It’s an effective strategy to create a mark at the spot where you want your hole, especially if you are using a large drill bit.
 Larger bits tend to wander across the work surface when you start drilling, resulting in improperly positioned holes.

 You learn more about how to cut a circle using a cordless drill in my guide.